 - For EEA company, where it is registered and its registered number.

 - For others, the legal form of the company or firm and the law by which it is governed and if applicable, where it was registered and its registration number.

 Besides, your company must also notify your director’s details with Companies House.
-Additionally, you must also notify Companies House if there is any changes.
-This includes new director appointment and resignation as well as change of personal details.
+Additionally, you must also notify Companies House if there are any changes.
+This includes new director appointment and resignation as well as a change of personal details.

 On the other hand, you must also include the latest directors information in your company’s confirmation statement.
-Confirmation statement is a compulsory filing and failure to do so is a criminal offence.
+The Confirmation Statement is a compulsory filing and failure to do so is a criminal offence.

 For one thing, you may use the standard company registers to maintain your limited company register of directors records.
 The registers booklet is organized into sections and the booklet is printed in A4 size.